-- The applicant family must: - Qualify as a family as defined by HUD and the PHA. - Has an Annual Income at the time of admission that does not exceed the low-income limit for occupancy established by HUD and posted separately in the PHA offices. - At least one member of the applicant family must be either a U.S. Citizen or have eligible immigration status before the PHA may provide financial assistance. - Provide social security number information for household members as required. - Consent to the PHA's collection and use of family information as provided for in PHAprovided consent forms. - The PHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the PHA.
+- The applicant family must: - Qualify as a family as defined by HUD and the PHA. - Have income at or below HUD-specified income limits. - At least one member of the applicant family must be either a U.S. Citizen or have eligible immigration status before the PHA may provide financial assistance. - Provide social security number information for household members as required. - Consent to the PHA's collection and use of family information as provided for in PHAprovided consent forms. - The PHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the PHA.